cyysky/ai_messaging/frontend/README.md

 1. Ensure the backend server is running
 2. Check the proxy configuration in `vite.config.ts`
 3. Verify the API endpoints match the backend routes

+### User Management Not Visible

+If the User Management link doesn't appear in the navigation:
+1. Ensure you are logged in as a superuser
+2. Check that the backend login returns user data with `is_superuser: true`
+3. Verify the auth store is properly initialized with user data

 ## License